PotassiumMC/thorium/README.md

 Because thorium does not affect gameplay mechanics, it is not a hard requirement to have installed on the client or the server when joining a server.
 However, we still recommend installing it on both, since not all issues can be fixed on the server (or client) side.

-If you have encountered an issue or would like to request a bugfix, please create an issue on our [issue tracker](https://github.com/PotassiumMC/thorium/issues/new/choose).
+If you have encountered an issue or would like to request a fix for a Minecraft bug, please create an issue on our [issue tracker](https://github.com/PotassiumMC/thorium/issues/new/choose).

 For support, check out our [Discord](https://discord.gg/bXG8H6PVuS) or [IRC Channels](https://webchat.esper.net/?channels=potassium)!